Skip navigation

 Semester Course

-CE Fees: $5 per credit, WSU Art Kit Required
+Class Fee: CE Fees: $5 per credit, WSU Art Kit Required

 Through lectures, reading, and gallery visits, students will learn various processes and techniques of art making, develop an understanding of the functions of art, learn the basic vocabulary for describing visual art, and general historical understanding of the role art has played in our society.